Lee Woo-jung: Establishment of Egg is Coming and content production

-In the summer of 2018, Lee established the production company Egg is Coming (에그이즈커밍) and offered the CEO role to ex-KBS and Monster Union Producer Ko Jeong-seok.
-During the process of deciding the company name, writer Lee Woo-jung, Na Yeong-seok, and Shin Won-ho were also involved, aiming to create a fun company name.
-Lee suggested, "Eggs are coming, how about that?"
-She had a reason for liking eggs, but she also mentioned how something that appears weak can be strong.
-They couldn't express this idea in Korean, so they ended up with 'Egg is coming' in English, which became '에그이즈커밍' in Korean.
-Their intention was to produce entertaining programs and have some fun with it.
+In the summer of 2018, Lee established the production company Egg is Coming (에그이즈커밍).
+The name was developed alongside directors Na Yeong-seok and Shin Won-ho. were also involved, aiming to create a fun company name.
+Lee proposed "Egg is Coming" to symbolize hidden strength in something seemingly fragile.
+Finding no suitable Korean equivalent for this concept, they adopted the English name.
+The company was founded with the goal of producing engaging, entertaining content.
+Later, they appointed former KBS and Monster Union producer Ko Jeong-seok as CEO.

 Since its establishment, Egg is Coming acts as outsourcing company for program production directed by Na Yeong-seok and Shin Won-ho, in collaboration with CJ ENM.
 By 2020, they had a team of 30 employees, including talented writers like Baek Sang-sook and Kim Ran-ju.
 Their initial project, Coffee Friends, was followed by the production of popular programs such as Korean Hostel in Spain, Kang's Kitchen (Seasons 2 and 3), Three Meals a Day (Mountain Village Edition, Fishing Village Edition Season 5), and Hospital Playlist.
 The YouTube channel Fifteen Nights was launched in May 2019 with a focus on embracing failure.
 It collaborates with CJ ENM and has produced various content including 'Rakinam', 'Mapo Hipster', 'Three Meals for Four', and 'Lee's Kitchen Alone'.

 In 2022, the company was acquired by CJ ENM.
 CJ ENM announced its plan to consolidate its eight production house subsidiaries, including Egg is Coming, under the umbrella of CJ ENM Studios.
 This involved acquiring any remaining shares to make each subsidiary wholly owned and merging them into CJ ENM Studios, while keeping their names as brands or labels.
 CJ ENM Studios aims to leverage the production capabilities of its subsidiaries to become a major production company.
 Drawing inspiration from the success of Studio Dragon, another CJ ENM production company, CJ ENM Studios aspires to create synergy and produce diverse content across different genres for global OTT platforms.

 Lee Myung-han currently serves as CEO of Egg is Coming, following his transfer with Na Yeong-seok and Shin Won-ho to the company in March 2023.
 In April 2023, Egg is Coming officially became a label under CJ ENM Studios, following the establishment of CJ ENM Studios as a wholly owned subsidiary of CJ ENM, with Ha Yong-su as CEO.